Piotr1215/cloudrumble/docs/cks_guide.md

 there are 2 profile types:

 - **whitelist**: only specified syscalls are allowed, all others are rejected
-- **blacklist**: all syscalls are allowed, unless specified in the file
+- **blacklist**: all syscalls are allowed unless specified in the file

 ### Docker seccomp filter

-By default Docker enables seccomp filter (mode 2).
+By default, Docker enables seccomp filter (mode 2).

 It blocks around *60* of the around *300* syscalls available with default profile